 How do Organic Sugars Stack up?

-Organic sugars come from sugarbeet and sugarcane plants.
-The vast majority of the products I found in stores are made from sugarcane — as opposed to refined sugars, which are almost split in half (42 percent comes from sugar cane and 58 percent comes from sugar beet).
+Organic sugars might be from sugarbeet and sugarcane plants.
+The vast majority of the products I found in stores are made from cane — as opposed to refined sugars, which are almost split in half (42 percent from cane and 58 percent from beet).
 Find below where organic sugars come from and how they compare:

 1) From Sugar Beet